axodyne/hello-world/merge wth modified main.md

 7. When the ```topic``` branch is merged, git cannot simply fast forward the changes on top of the existing ```main``` branch because ```main``` has changed since ```topic``` was created.
 Instead, a merge commit is created.
 It should be visible in the histry immediately before the commit for this update.

+8. The default message associated with the merge commit will be pretty self-explanatory and will say something like ```Merge branch 'topic' into main```.